Keepnet Labs Logo

 3. Ransomware: This malware encrypts the victim's files and demands a ransom to decrypt them.
 The initial infection often occurs via a phishing email.

-Tracking and Capturing Data: The Profit-Making Mechanisms of Phishing Scams
+Tracking and Capturing Data in Phishing

 The principal aim of phishing scams is to illicitly procure sensitive data to derive profits.
 To this end, phishers adopt numerous data tracking and capturing methodologies: